weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## Develop
+- changed model class comparison to evaluate against constructor name, instead of doing object comparison between the two constructors (wasn't otherwise able to use multiple references to the same model)

 ## 9.1.0
 - Add wpath support with initial two filters.

 ## 9.0.0
 - Adds Weaver.ModelClass.getSuperClass() method.
 - Changes Weaver.ModelQuery().prototype.class() method to return valid for all subclasses of a model class, as well as the class itself.

 ## 8.11.1